The iCandy pushchair brand was launched in 2005 and is part of a British family business that dates back to the early 1930s.

-A few of the iCandy pushchairs, such as the Cherry, are no longer sold, but can be bought second-hand, saving you money on expensive models as well.
-Read our second-hand pushchairs reviews to see if an older model might be the way to go.
+A few of the iCandy pushchairs, such as the Cherry and Apple, are no longer sold, but can be bought second-hand, saving you money on expensive models as well.

 Our experts in our test lab put each iCandy pushchair through more than 30 tests to check its strength, durability and safety in line with British standards including checking for finger traps or choking hazards.

 We assess how easy the pushchair is to push, adjust for children of different ages and fold up.
 We also assess suitability for public transport and test to see if there's space left in the boot of a standard family car once the pushchair is in there.

 The final part of our testing involves a panel of parents (and their babies), who rate the appearance and features of the pushchair.
 They take each model for a spin to see how easy and convenient it is to manoeuvre on pavements, bumpy ground, up and down kerbs and around other obstacles.